grannycart/by-sound-alone_source/notes_and_todos-subworld_story1.md

 ### General style stuff to address throughout:
 -------------------------------------------------
 :general:
+* [ ] You need to _see_ the aesthetic of the grime in your head if you want to describe it; the same way you see the mechanical bits.
+	* [ ] It isn't capturing the grittiness enough, build that up
 * [ ] Electric motor(s):
 	* The Prospect has two, plural mostly, but there are places it runs on only one
 	* the Gnat has a single motor